What language is used in Kipina?

 Is there CCTV in Kipina nurseries?

 Yes.
-There are cameras throughout the nursery and these can be accessed online by parents through a secure portal and directly from your mobile phone.
+There are cameras throughout the preschool and these can be accessed online by parents through a secure portal and directly from your mobile phone or in a parent viewing room.

-What other safety features are in the nursery?
+What other safety features are in the preschool?

 Kipina takes safety and hygiene very seriously.
-There is an extensive fire system including (a) smoke detectors (b) automatic sprinklers (c) fire hoses (d) fire extinguishers (e) emergency exits direct from the upper floor.
+There is an extensive fire system including (a) smoke detectors (b) fire extinguishers (c) emergency exits direct from the upper floor.
+Some of our preschools also have fire sprinkler systems.

 All floors and paint are non toxic.
 Furniture is wooden and sturdy (not plastic).
 Play areas have special rubber surfaces.

-How often do you conduct fire drills in the nursery?
+How often do you conduct fire drills in the preschool?

-We conduct fire drills every month at each of our Kipina’s.
+We conduct fire drills every term at each of our Kipina’s.

 Does Kipina provide food?

-Kipina provides snacks and water.
+Kipina provides healthy snacks and water.
 We also refrigerate and heat food provided by parents.

 Will my child watch TV?